jameschin0531/financial-tracker/README.md

 A comprehensive, user-friendly financial web application that allows you to track and manage your complete financial portfolio without requiring a login.
 The application features a modern glassmorphism UI design, responsive layout, comprehensive dashboard with key financial metrics, real-time stock and crypto price tracking, and the ability to switch between eye-protective light and dark themes.

+**🖥️ Desktop App Available**: This application can also be run as a desktop app!
+See [README-ELECTRON.md](./README-ELECTRON.md) for details.

 ## Features

 ### Core Financial Management